GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A03/index.md

 <img width="2518" height="2350" alt="IMG_3404" src="https://github.com/user-attachments/assets/7c9e1983-cf29-465a-b9a2-83712ae55c32" />

-So, for my beam I decided to go with a circular cross-sectional area of 36mm^2, (6mm X 6mm).
+So, for my beam I decided to go with a circular cross-sectional area of 36mm^2 (diameter of 6.77mm).
 I also decided to go with the strongest load this time of 500 lb., which is roughly 2224.11 N, instead of going with the smallest like I did in A2.
 I decided to go with 6061-T6 Aluminum as it has a decent yield strength, (275 MPa), and Young's Modulus, (69000 MPa), compared to the other materials within in SolidWorks.

 ## **Calculating**